angular/angular/packages/compiler-cli/src/ngtsc/incremental/src/README.md

 The second condition is challenging to prove, as Angular allows statically evaluated expressions in lots of contexts that could result in changes from file to file.
 For example, the `name` of an `@Pipe` could be a reference to a constant in a different file.
 As part of analyzing the program, the compiler keeps track of such dependencies in order to answer this question.

 The emit of a file is the most expensive part of TypeScript/Angular compilation, so skipping emits when they are not necessary is one of the most valuable things the compiler can do to improve incremental build performance.

+## The two dependency graphs

+For both of the above optimizations, ngtsc makes use of dependency information extracted from the program.
+But these usages are subtly different.

+To reuse previous analyses, ngtsc uses the _prior_ compilation's dependency graph, plus the information about which files have changed, to determine whether it's safe to reuse the prior compilation's work.

+To skip emit, ngtsc uses the _current_ compilation's dependency graph, coupled with the information about which files have changed since the last successful build, to determine the set of outputs that need to be re-emitted.

 # How does incremental compilation work?